 National Board Dental Examinations

-The purpose of the National Board Examinations (Part I, Part II, and Dental Hygiene) is to assist state boards in determining qualifications of dentists and dental hygienists who seek licensure to practice dentistry and dental hygiene.
+The purpose of the National Board Examinations (Part II, and Dental Hygiene) is to assist state boards in determining qualifications of dentists and dental hygienists who seek licensure to practice dentistry and dental hygiene.
 These examinations assess the ability to understand important information from basic biomedical and dental or dental hygiene sciences, and also the ability to apply such information in a problem-solving context.

 Specific dental and dental hygiene licensure requirements vary among jurisdictions, but all jurisdictions have three basic requirements: an educational requirement, a written examination requirement and a clinical examination requirement.
-At minimum you must successfully complete all three to fulfill for basic licensure requirements.
+At a minimum you must successfully complete all three to fulfill basic licensure requirements.

 best live chat